QuarterShotofEspresso/CoursePlanner/README.md

 # OSCP: Open Source Course Planner

 ## Introduction
 Writing a course plan can be a tedious process.
-Balancing just two factors like prerequisites and course offerings for only ten courses can become a headache.
-And some of us like to factor in the difficulty of each course to make sure we’re not overwhelmed/underperforming for a one-off term.
-What’s worse is when a carefully developed course plan fails to hold (due to limited seat availability/the school changing when a course is offered/or even a small error while drafting your plan) which means pouring more of your time into course planning.
-OSCP or Open Source Course Planner is a universal course planing utility for college student to help minimize the amount of time we spend on developing course plans.
-By universal, we mean this course planner should (theoretically) work for any university's system.
-We make this claim by observing that colleges use the following two metrics for determining how courses progress: prerequisites and course offerings.
-Some universities use additional metrics like corequisites or consecutive courses, etc. OSCP provides tools for each of the above metrics and more.
-This article discusses how to utilize these tools in order to automate as much of your course planning process as possible.
+Balancing just two factors (like prerequisites and course offerings) for a few courses can be a headache.
+And some of us like to consider the difficulty of each course to make sure we’re not overwhelmed for a one-off term.
+What’s worse is when a painstakingly developed course plan fails to hold (due to limited seat availability/the school changing when a course is offered/or even a small error while drafting your plan) which means pouring more of your time into course planning.
+Open Source Course Planner, or OSCP, is a universal course planing utility for us, college students, to help reduce the amount of time we spend creating course plans.
+By universal, we mean this course planner should (theoretically) work for any university system.
+We make this claim by observing most colleges use the following two metrics for determining how courses progress: prerequisites and course offerings.
+Some universities use additional metrics like corequisites or consecutive courses, etc. OSCP provides tools that account for each of these metrics and more.

-> OSCP is not a course planner in the one-term sense; i.e. it does not plan courses for one term--checking for time conflicts, seat availability, etc. Many universities already offer their own course planning utility for such purposes.
-OSCP is a course planner which, given a list of courses, their prerequisites, when they're offered, and their difficulty, can compile a course plan while minimizing the number of years to complete those courses.
+> OSCP is not a course planner in the one-term sense, i.e. it does not check for time conflicts, seat availability, primary instructors, etc. Many universities already offer their own course planning utility for such purposes.
+OSCP is a course planner which, given a list of courses, their prerequisites, when they're offered, difficulty, etc. can generate a course plan while trying to minimize the number of years to complete those courses.

 ### [Launch OSCP](https://quartershotofespresso.github.io/CoursePlanner/)
 > OSCP is being developed in Chrome.
 Better support/UI for other browsers is planned upon completion of the tool...

 ## Recent Updates...
 - Implement add/remove functionality for Year +/- buttons.
-- Course Counter on Course List.
+- Course counter next to Course List caption.
 - TermTiles (Course Plan is now editable).

 ## Upcoming Bug Fixes...
 - Last generated year in course plan has an un-editable TermTile.
+- Drifting out of Course List boundary while highlighting doesn't stop highlighting.

 ## Upcoming Features/Under development...
 - Add Course List searchability to Course Entry forms.
 - Change `Scramble Course List` icon to something more indicative of scrambling.
 - Add functionality to toggle quarter availability/gray-ing out quarters.
+- Add `Shift-Enter` key pattern to exit edit-mode of TermTile.

 ## Planned Features...
-- Tweaking availability of specific quarters.
-- Interactive Tutorial
 - Light Reference Document
-- Disabling Courses in Course List
+- Disable-able Courses in Course List (won't be considered in Course Plan).
-- Consecutive Courses
+- Consecutive Course Entry

+## Features under Contemplation...
+- Shareable Links (eliminates the need to download/upload content).
+- `Hide/Minimize` Course List button (to the left of the Course List caption).
+  - Or a scrollable window pane of fixed size.
+- Interactive Tutorial.
+- Tweaking load of specific quarters.